 Light – Adaptable to most kinds of light, though direct sunlight should be avoided.

-Water – Water once to top 1 to 2 inches of soil are dry.
+Water – Water once to top third of the soil is dry.
 Don’t overwater or allow to fully dry out.

 Soil – Moist, well-draining soil like Espoma Potting Soil.
 While Parlor Palms don’t want to dry out, they also don’t want their soil to be soaking wet either.